 HOW CAN WE SUPPORT THE PROJECT?

-Visit the ParishSoft Giving portal for St. Francis of Assisi Parish here.
-Under fund choose “Assisi Center Donations.”
+Visit the ParishSoft Giving portal for St. Francis of Assisi Parish HERE.
+Under “Assisi Center Donations,” you can select to make a payment towards an open Witness to Hope pledge OR to make a new donation to the project.
 One-time or recurring options are available by credit card, debit card, or ACH.

 Contribute by Check